saezlab/HF_meta-analysis/shinyapp/inst/input_data_sidebar.md

 #### Enrichment of gene signatures

-Here you can upload a query gene signature to be tested for enrichment in the directional consensus signature of HF using GSEA
+Upload one or more gene sets of interest below to explore wether it is overrepresented in the heart failure consensus signature using GSEA.